 Conclusion

-The division of Germany and the city of Berlin during the Cold War had lasting effects on the lives of millions of people.
-Understanding the historical significance of this period is essential for comprehending the challenges and triumphs that came with the collapse of the Soviet Union and the reunification of Germany.
+The division of the country and the city during the Cold War was the cause of unfavorable changes in the lives of millions of people.
+It is pertinent to grasp the historical background of this period so as to appreciate or deduce the experience of the disintegration of the Soviet Union and the division of Germany.